 - 2 large eggs

 - 1 teaspoon vanilla extract

-While the banana-sugar mixture sits, whisk together the white rice flour, cornstarch, baking powder, baking soda, salt, and xanthan gum.
+While the banana-sugar mixture sits, whisk together the gluten-free flour, baking powder, baking soda, and salt.

 Combine the butter and eggs.
 Mix for one minute.
 Add half the dry ingredients.
 Mix until thick.
 Add the banana-sugar mixture.
 Mix to combine.
 Add the remaining flour and the vanilla extract.
 Mix until batter is smooth.
 Spread batter into prepared pan.